The Difference Between Sun Spots and Freckles and How to Care for Each

 FrecklesRegardless of whether your complexion contains just a smattering of spots on your cheeks or clusters spread across your face, chest, and arms, all freckles are categorized as a type of hyperpigmentation.
 These small dots are darker in tone than your complexion, appearing brown, red, gray, or black, and usually show up in areas that are frequently exposed to the sun.
 As you can probably guess from taking a look at your family tree, freckles are hereditary.
 They are caused by the gene MC1R which, by the way, is the exact one found in those with red hair (which explains why these two traits often go hand in hand).
 Even though freckles are part of our DNA, they won’t show up on the skin for a few years until they’re “activated” by UV ray exposure—which is why your freckled complexion is absent in most baby pictures—and they tend to come and go as the seasons change.

 While anyone can get freckles, they’re often associated with skin types that burn easily.
 That’s because there are two types of melanin produced by the body, pheomelanin and eumelanin, determined by genetics.
 Eumelanin naturally protects the skin against UV rays, while pheomelanin does not.
 Freckled folks happen to produce more pheomelanin than eumelanin, making them particularly vulnerable to sun damage.
-Whether you don freckles or not, everyone needs to wear broad-spectrum sunscreen (we suggest our Guards Up Daily Mineral SPF 35, which also protects against blue light damage and has anti-aging fringe benefits) to keep the skin safe and protected.
+Whether you don freckles or not, everyone needs to wear broad-spectrum sunscreen (we suggest our Guards Up Daily Mineral SPF 35, which also protects against blue light damage and has fringe benefits for aging skin) to keep the skin safe and protected.

 Sun SpotsSun spots, age spots, liver spots… Whatever you call them, these dark marks look similar to freckles but are slightly larger in size and often increase in appearance as skin ages.
 Unlike freckles, sun spots are not genetic but form when the skin is frequently exposed to the sun and, in response, produces more melanin to protect itself against damage.
 If it seems like your freckles are turning into sun spots (they’re not, since they're two different types of marks), that’s because freckles tend to fade as we grow older, just when sun spots begin to appear.